gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 :::note

 **Gruntwork modules must be hosted in your own repository** by wrapping or copying them to enable their use with the Terraform registry.
-This requirement exists because TFC creates a webhook in the repository, necessitating admin-level access.
-Customers must host the modules themselves because we cannot provide admin access to Gruntwork repositories.
+We require this approach because TFC creates a webhook in the repository, which requires admin-level access.
+Since we cannot grant admin access to Gruntwork repositories, customers must host the modules in their own repositories.

-Enterprise customers may consider using our `repo-copier` tool, which creates a complete, self-hosted clone of the Gruntwork IaC library within your version control system, eliminating the need to wrap modules manually.
+Enterprise customers can use our `repo-copier` tool to simplify module management.
+The tool creates a complete, self-hosted clone of the Gruntwork IaC library in your version control system, eliminating the need to manually wrap modules.
 :::

-The following steps demonstrate setting up a workspace for a simple SQS module.
-Begin by creating a new workspace and connecting it to your VCS provider.
+Follow these steps to set up a workspace for a simple SQS module.
+Start by creating a new workspace and linking it to your version control system (VCS) provider.

 ### Connect to a version control provider